viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

    ![An instance of the data management service named "dm".
 The cloud sync and capturing options are toggled on and the directory is empty.
 The interval is set to 0.1](/tutorials/pet-photographer/data-management-services.png)

-   For more detailed information see [Add the data management service](/services/data/configure-data-capture/#add-the-data-management-service).
+   For more detailed information, see [Add the data management service](/services/data/configure-data-capture/#add-the-data-management-service).
    {{% /tab %}}
    {{% tab name="JSON Template" %}}
    Add the vision service object to the services array in your rover’s raw JSON configuration: